Modern YEAR THREE

 –Batman: The Long Halloween #5-6 by Jeph Loeb/Tim Sale (1997)

 February 14-March 17.
 While Captain Gordon and Harvey Dent visit Wayne Manor to question Alfred about a bogus link between Carmine Falcone and the late Thomas Wayne, Batman confronts Falcone at Gotham Cemetery.
 Catwoman shows up and interrupts their conversation.
 Later, Bruce meets Selina for a Valentine’s Day date.
 During the date, Poison Ivy, disguised as an old beggar woman and under Falcone’s payroll, is able to get close enough to inject Bruce with a poisoned rose, causing him to fall under her spell.
 Across town, Holiday shoots up Sal Maroni’s restaurant, killing many patrons and all of his top men, leaving behind his signature and a box of chocolates.
 By March, Bruce, still under Poison Ivy’s spell, rescinds his decree as bank president and allows Falcone to launder his money at Gotham City Bank.
-Falcone, embroiled in a brutal gang war against Maroni, recruits his recently paroled daughter Sophia Falcone Gigante as added muscle.
+Falcone, embroiled in a brutal gang war against Maroni, recruits his recently paroled daughter Sofia Falcone Gigante as added muscle.
 Later that day, Selina, worried about Bruce, spots him in the clutches of Poison Ivy and follows him home.
 At Wayne Manor, Catwoman kicks Ivy’s ass and frees Bruce.
 (Because Bruce was under Ivy’s spell for a full month, Batman has been noticeably absent from the streets for a full month.)
 A little after midnight on St. Patrick’s Day, Holiday kills a bunch of Maroni’s family, leaving behind the twenty-two and a leprechaun statuette.
 That night, Batman thanks Catwoman for helping “his friend Bruce.”

 –REFERENCE: In Detective Comics #618 and Batman #678.
 Bruce puts his father’s old bat-costume, which was once worn at a masquerade party before Bruce was born, on display in the Batcave.